Virgin Gorda, BVI

 Several resorts are located on the island including Little Dix Bay Resort.
 Built by the late Laurance Rockefeller in 1964, Little Dix Resort boasts 500 acres of landscaped luxury!
 Mr. Rockefeller was a true ecologist, philanthropist and was considered a great friend of the BVI.
 The manicured grounds stand as testament to his efforts to beautify and preserve the British Virgin Islands for future generations.

 Biras Creek Resort and the Bitter End Yacht Club, are both located in the North Sound, focusing on water sports for active travelers.
 There are also numerous villas for rent and several small hotels and inns scattered throughout the island.
 Much of the island is uninhabited and remains "virgin territory"!

-Leverick Bay is a busy little village just outside the North Sound with its own marina, anchorage water sports center, health spa, tennis court, restaurant and lots of individual villas for rent.
+Leverick Bay is a busy little village just outside the North Sound with its own marina, anchorage, health spa, tennis court, restaurant and lots of individual villas for rent.